PetroleumCyberneticsGroup/FieldOpt/COMPILING.md

 '

 ## Step (1) - Enabling Windows to run WSL and downloading Ubuntu 16.04
+### 1.1 - Enabling WSL
-### 1.1 Navigate to Control Panel -> Programs and Feature / Programs -> Activate or deactivate Windows-features.
+Navigate to Control Panel -> Programs and Feature / Programs -> Activate or deactivate Windows-features.
 In the pop-up window; check "Windows-subsystem for Linux" and restart your computer.

+### 1.2 - Installing Ubuntu
-### 1.2 Navigate to Microsoft Store, search for "Ubuntu 16.04 LTS", download and install.
+Navigate to Microsoft Store, search for "Ubuntu 16.04 LTS", download and install.
 When this is completed a bash terminal from Ubuntu will appare.
 If this is not the case, Windows-key and search for Ubuntu; relaunch.
 You will be prompted to set a username and a password, remember these.
 It will later be refered to as LINUX-USERNAME and LINUX-PASSWORD.

 ## Step (2) - Download and install SmartGit and CLion